PLSysSec/usenix_login_rlbox/login.md

 # Introduction

 Modern software makes heavy use of third-party libraries.
-While this is key for developer productivity, this is also a security nightmare.
-Third party libraries, today, are completely trusted and, unfortunately, this means that bugs in any library can be easily exploited to compromise the entire application.
-Even more worrisome, attacks on software supply chains are becoming more prevalent: attackers are compromising (and sometimes buying) the accounts of software maintainers to slip backdoored code into popular libraries.
+While this is critical for developer productivity, it is also a security nightmare.
+Third party libraries, today, are completely trusted.
+Unfortunately, this means that bugs in any library can be easily exploited to compromise the entire application.
+Further, attacks on software supply chains are becoming more prevalent: attackers are compromising (and sometimes buying) the accounts of software maintainers to slip backdoored code into popular libraries.

+There is a practical alternative to today's trust-everything model: we can enforce least privilege by sandboxing libraries.
+Thus, minimizing the damage inflicted by buggy or malicous libraries.
+While this may sound radical at first glance, it is often not a significant departure from how we use libraries today.

+As a result of basic principles of modularity and good interface design, most libraries do not require unfettered access to the processes entire address space, and as a practical matter, also require only a limited set of OS privileges to accomplish their task.
+Thus, they often lend themselves to running in a de-privileged and memory isolated context.

-There is a practical alternative to today's trust-everything model: we can sandbox libraries and, in turn, minimize the damage due to library bugs and exploits.
-Many libraries do not require complete trust for applications to safely use their functionality.
-For example, image decoders like libjpeg and libpng don't need access to anything but the image buffers they operates on, OpenSSL doesn't need access to anything but the socket it's reading from and the bytestream it's writing the decrypted HTTP stream to, and spell checkers like Hunspell don't need access to anything but dictionary files and the string it's spell checking.
-(These are just a few examples, however, we believe many other examples abound.)
-This implicit separation of privilege makes libraries especially well suited for sandboxing.
+For example, image decoders like libjpeg and libpng don't need access to anything but the image buffers they operate on, OpenSSL doesn't need access to anything but the socket it's reading from and the bytestream it's writing the decrypted HTTP stream to, and spell checkers like Hunspell don't need access to anything but dictionary files and the string it's spell checking.

+These are just a few examples, however, we believe other examples abound.
 Unfortunately, library sandboxing has suffered from a chicken and egg problem.
-Without practical tools for sandboxing libraries with minimal performance overhead and engineering effort, developers and security engineers are not looking for these opportunities.
+Without practical tools for securely sandboxing libraries with minimal performance overhead and engineering effort, developers and security engineers are not looking for these opportunities.

-Our own experience sandboxing libraries in Firefox reflects this.
-Our initial attempts to manually sandbox third party libraries were labor intensive, and extremely error prone.
-In contrast, once we developed a mature framework---RLBox---to support this activity, the incremental work to sandbox new libraries became minimal, and more opportunities to sandbox additional parts of the application became apparent.
+We believe it is time for a shift in this perspective.
+Over the past two years we have worked with a team at Mozilla to migrate Firefox to a model where a variety of different third party libraries run sandboxed.
+This new approach has been shipping in Firefox since XXX.
+Our experience suggests that once their is sufficient tooling support that engineers can easily sandbox libraries, they become increasingly comfortable with and excited by the opportunities this offers.

 For example, while we began with third party font shaping libraries, now Firefox developers and security engineers are using RLBox for media decoding,